tbrisker/puppet-puppet/README.md

 # Advanced scenarios

-An HTTP (non-SSL) puppetmaster instance can be set up (standalone or in addition to the SSL instance) by setting the `server_http` parameter to `true`.
+An HTTP (non-SSL) puppetserver instance can be set up (standalone or in addition to the SSL instance) by setting the `server_http` parameter to `true`.
 This is useful for reverse proxy or load balancer scenarios where the proxy/load balancer takes care of SSL termination.
-The HTTP puppetmaster instance expects the `X-Client-Verify`, `X-SSL-Client-DN` and `X-SSL-Subject` HTTP headers to have been set on the front end server.
+The HTTP puppetserver instance expects the `X-Client-Verify`, `X-SSL-Client-DN` and `X-SSL-Subject` HTTP headers to have been set on the front end server.

 The listening port can be configured by setting `server_http_port` (which defaults to 8139).